md-rakib-islam/RIDERIOT-CLIENT/README.md

 ### Addintional options

-- This is one kind of eccommerce websit
+- This is one kind of eccommerce website
 - Login/Register System
 - Admin Panal
 - Most Commonlly userfriendly